Smith Ideals of Operadic Algebras in Monoidal Model Categories: Model Structures on the Arrow Category

 \subsection{Projective Model Structure}

 The following result about the projective model structure is from \cite{hovey-smith} (3.1).

-\begin{theorem} Suppose $\M$ is a model category. \begin{enumerate} \item There is a model structure on $\arrowm$, called the \emph{projective model structure}, in which a map $\alpha : f \to g$ as in \eqref{map-in-arrowcat} is a weak equivalence (resp., fibration) if and only if $\alpha_0$ and $\alpha_1$ are weak equivalences (resp., fibrations) in $\M$.
-A map $\alpha$ is a (trivial) cofibration if and only if $\alpha_0$ and the pushout corner map
+\begin{theorem} Suppose $\M$ is a model category. \begin{enumerate} \item There is a model structure on $\arrowm$, called the \emph{projective model structure}, in which a morphism $\alpha : f \to g$ as in \eqref{map-in-arrowcat} is a weak equivalence (resp., fibration) if and only if $\alpha_0$ and $\alpha_1$ are weak equivalences (resp., fibrations) in $\M$.
+A morphism $\alpha$ is a (trivial) cofibration if and only if $\alpha_0$ and the pushout corner morphism

 are (trivial) cofibrations in $\M$.
 Note that this implies that $\alpha_1$ is also a (trivial) cofibration.
-The arrow category equipped with the projective model structure is denoted by $\arrowmproj$. \item If $\M$ is cofibrantly generated, then so is $\arrowmproj$. \item If $\M$ is a monoidal model category, then $\arrowmpp$ equipped with the projective model structure is a monoidal model category, denoted $\arrowmppproj$. \end{enumerate} \end{theorem}
+The arrow category equipped with the projective model structure is denoted by $\arrowmproj$. \item If $\M$ is cofibrantly generated, then so is $\arrowmproj$. \item If $\M$ is a monoidal model category, then $\arrowmpp$ equipped with the projective model structure is a monoidal model category, denoted $\arrowmppproj$. \item If $\M$ satisfies the unit axiom, then so does $\arrowmpp$. \end{enumerate} \end{theorem}